ashah03/kotlin-distributed-framework/README.md

-# Distributed Multi-Agent System Simulation Platform
+# AgentSim: Distributed Multi-Agent System Simulation Platform

 This platform allows users to simulate a distributed multi-agent system for a weighted coverage problem.
 For details about the problem description, check out my [research paper, presentation, and poster](https://web.ece.ucsb.edu/~blf/RMP_Adit.html)